PoCGen: Generating Proof-of-Concept Exploits for Vulnerabilities in Npm Packages: Approach

-\name{} takes as input a vulnerability report, which is an informal description of the vulnerability.
-Such reports originate from several sources, such as vulnerability databases (e.g., the CVE database, GitHub Security Advisories, and Snyk), bug and issue trackers, or security mailing lists.
-The natural language description of the vulnerability in these reports is often vague and does not provide enough information to directly generate a PoC exploit.
-Therefore, in the first phase of our approach, \name{} extracts some additional information from the vulnerability report and the codebase.
+\Cref{fig:overview} provides an overview of \name{}.
+The approach consists of four main components, which combine LLM prompting, static analysis, and dynamic analysis. \name{} takes as input a vulnerability report, which is an informal description of the vulnerability, and the codebase of the vulnerable package.
+Vulnerability reports originate from several sources, such as vulnerability databases (e.g., the CVE database, GitHub Security Advisories, and Snyk), bug and issue trackers, or security mailing lists.

-\name{} extracts the vulnerability type, the likely vulnerable function, taint paths to vulnerable sinks, and usage examples.
-It then compiles them into a prompt for the LLM to generate a PoC exploit.
+The first step of \name{} (Section~\ref{sec:vuln_info_extraction}) is to extract information about the vulnerability and the codebase.
+This step is necessary because the natural language description in a vulnerability report is often vague and does not provide enough information to directly generate a PoC exploit.
+The approach extracts the vulnerability type, the likely vulnerable function, taint paths to vulnerable sinks, and usage examples.

+In the second step (Section~\ref{sec:exploit_generation}), \name{} uses the extracted information to generate a candidate exploit.
+To this end, the approach compiles all the available information into a prompt that asks the LLM to generate a PoC exploit.

-Once the LLM generates a candidate exploit, \name{} executes and validates the candidate exploit using a set of runtime checkers, specific to each vulnerability type.
+Once the LLM generates a candidate exploit, the third step of \name{} (Section~\ref{sec:exploit_validation}) executes and validates the candidate exploit.
+The approach uses multiple validation mechanisms, including a set of runtime checkers that are specific to each vulnerability type.
 For example, for command injection vulnerabilities, the validation checks whether a specific command is executed after running the candidate exploit, while for prototype pollution vulnerabilities, it checks whether a specific property is added to the global object.

-Since the exploits are generated by LLMs, it is possible that the exploit does not use the vulnerable function to trigger the vulnerability, and calls some built-in functions that result in the same outcome.
-For example, in case of command injection, the call to \code{exec(<some command>)} can also result in the same outcome, but it does not invoke the vulnerable function. \name{} checks the execution stack to detect such cases, and discards them as invalid exploits.
-Finally, to remove any invalid exploit that passed the validation, \name{} checks whether the exploit actually triggers the vulnerability, by prompting the LLM with the vulnerability report and the generated PoC exploit.

-If the candidate exploit is not valid, \name{} refines the prompt using a set of refiners that provide static or dynamic information to the LLM to try to generate a valid exploit again.
-This process continues until either a valid exploit is generated or the budget is exhausted.
-If all validation checks pass and the LLM determines that the exploit correctly triggers the vulnerability, our approach considers it a valid PoC exploit.
+If the candidate exploit is successfully validated, \name{} returns it to the user and the approach terminates.
+Otherwise, the fourth step of the approach (Section~\ref{sec:prompt_refinement}) refines the exploit generation prompt by adding additional context based on static analysis and the runtime information obtained during exploit generation.
+This process continues until either finding a valid exploit or exhausting the computational budget.